TheSpyder/rescript-nodejs/README.md

 ## Non-Goals

-- Have 100% coverage of Node.js api surface - Due to lack of man power for testing and maintaining, we should only have enough surface to cover all common use cases.
-But we should have enough coverage that developers only rarely have to write a custom binding.
+- Have 100% coverage of Node.js api surface - Due to lack of testing and time for maintenance, it should only have enough surface to cover all common use cases.
+But it should have enough coverage that developers only rarely have to write a custom binding.
-- Ensure all APIs are idiomatic Reason and 100% typesafe - This library should be as low-level as possible to allow for minimal context switching between offical Node.js documentation and the Reason equilvalent.
-And due to the dynamic nature of the JS API, bending it to be idiomatic Reason will lead to a ton of bikeshedding in design as well as sacrificing maintainability.
+- This library should be as low-level as possible (i.e. zero-cost) to allow for minimal context switching between offical Node.js documentation and the ReScript equilvalent.
+Due to the dynamic nature of the JS API, bending it to be idiomatic ReScript will lead to a ton of bikeshedding in design as well as sacrificing maintainability.

 ## Principles

-- When available, we prefer to bind to the promise version of the library instead of the callback version to reduce binding surface.
+- When available, prefer binding to the promise version of the library instead of the callback version to reduce binding surface. `Js.Promise` can be a bit of a pain, try [the new Promise API](https://github.com/ryyppy/rescript-promise).
-- Use subtyping only where the benefit is huge.
-We use subtyping for various APIs that implement Node Streams, such as HTTP Request and Response, FileSystem streams, Crypto streams, and etc. This allows us to use a single set of functions to manipulate and combine streams across different modules.
+- Use subtyping only where the benefit is substantial.
+Subtyping is used for various APIs that implement Node Streams, such as HTTP Request and Response, FileSystem streams, Crypto streams, and etc. This provides a single set of functions to manipulate and combine streams across different modules.
 For example:

 ### Stream a file into stdout: